voxpupuli/rspec-puppet-facts/README.md

 ```
 ## Running your tests

 For most cases, there is no change to how you run your tests.
 Running `rake spec` will run all the tests against the facts for all the supported operating systems.
+If you are developing a module using the [Puppet Development Kit](https://puppet.com/docs/pdk/1.x/pdk_install.html), `pdk test unit` will run all your tests against the supported operating systems listed in `metadata.json`.

 If you want to run the tests against the facts for specific operating systems, you can provide a filter in the `SPEC_FACTS_OS` environment variable and only the supported operating systems whose name starts with the specified filter will be used.